For immediate assistance

 - Coordination with other agencies and programs

-Contact: Homeless Services Coordinator: Susan Miller, Homeless Services Liaison – Project Extra Step, 703-228-2585
+Contact: Homeless Services Coordinator: Barbara Fisher, Homeless Services Liaison – Project Extra Step, 703-228-2585

 - Opportunity Place, run by A-SPAN, provides street outreach, case management, and employment services including job training and placement.
 Opportunity Place programs are designed to assist clients in addressing their personal barriers to self-sufficiency with the support of staff and volunteers.
 Counseling, clothing, hygiene items, showers, washer & dryer, free local phone call, voice mail answering service, assistance obtaining personal identification, mail drop, and other services are available to homeless individuals during walk in hours.